PayString/rfcs/src/spec/payid-easy-checkout.md

 be used by a sender to complete a payment.
 However, before directing a payer to their sending client, the payment receiver MUST append all of the query parameters defined in the [following section](#payid-easy-checkout-url-query-parameters).

+Once a PayID Easy Checkout URL is assembled, PayID Easy Checkout is considered to be complete.

+### PayID Easy Checkout URL Query Parameters
+This specification defines several query parameter names and corresponding datatypes which MUST be added to the PayID Easy Checkout URL before redirecting a payer to their wallet client.
 The PayID Easy Checkout URL SHOULD be parsed by the wallet in order to retrieve any values set by the payment recipient.
 It is RECOMMENDED that wallets use these values to pre-populate a payment transaction.

-### PayID Easy Checkout URL Query Parameters
-This specification defines several query parameter names and corresponding datatypes which MUST be added to the PayID Easy Checkout URL before redirecting a payer to their wallet client.

 | Name           | Type             | Description                                                          |
 |----------------|------------------|----------------------------------------------------------------------|